OkapiFramework/Beagle/README.md

-The project has been moved to Bitbucket: https://bitbucket.org/okapiframework/beagle
+<b>The project has been moved to Bitbucket: https://bitbucket.org/okapiframework/beagle</b>